rudicode/web-crm/README.md

   * Notices displayed below the main menu
   * Contact count displayed at top of all pages.
   * Add, ability to delete contact
+  * Added datamapper orm, not all functionality complete yet.

 # Still Working On
   * Fix the way delete is displayed in list all contacts